zubeydesisman/programming-univbasics-nds-hash-of-arrays-lab-seattle-web-102819/README.md

 ### Key Image: Result Set

 The key image is to think of a result set.
-You might think of it as a weather report where you sample a measurement multiple times per day.
-You might track `:temperature` at midnight, noon, and 6:00 p.m.
-Or you might track an insulin level every two hours as an `Array` pointed to by the key `:insulin_level`.
+You might think of it as a weather report for a day where you sample different measurements multiple times per day.
+You might track `:temperature` at midnight, noon, and 6:00 p.m.;
+`:rainfall_level` at midnight, noon, and 6:00pm; and `:humidity` at midnight, noon, and 6:00pm.
+Those sample results would go inside of `Array`s that are accessible via the keys `:temperature`, `:rainfall_level`, and `:humidity`.

 ## Recognize Vocabulary Term: "Hash of Arrays"

 "`Hash` of `Array`s" is an infrequently used term.
-As you get more experienced with Ruby, it's typical to merely know that a `Hash`'s key might point to a scalar value (`1.0`, `"Smith"`) or to an `Array`.
-While we're starting out with learning Ruby, though, let's briefly take time to acknowledge that it exists.
+As you get more experienced with Ruby, it's typical to merely know that a `Hash`'s key might point to scalar values (`1.0`, `"Smith"`) or to an `Array`.
+While we're starting out with learning Ruby, though, let's briefly take time to acknowledge that this basic NDS exists.

-If a colleague suggests storing the data as a `Hash` of `Array`s, you'll know what to code.

 ## Create a `Hash` of `Array`s

 It's most common to create `Hash` of `Array`s in the "literal" format.
-Here's a "result set:"
+We'll build on our weather example.

 ```ruby
 daily_weather = {